 Constant unprocessed doubts and worries can turn into anxiety.
 If you find yourself feeling anxious while in a long-distance relationship, try to understand what causes your anxiety.
 Is it something personal, or is it the fact of being away from your romantic partner for a long time?

-When you are clear on the reasons for your anxiety, you can talk about your feelings and those with your long-distance partner.
-Together, you can find a way to reassure you that things will work out and find the best way forward that works for both of you.
+Once you know the reasons for your anxiety, you can talk about it with your long-distance partner.
+Together, you can find a way to reassure yourself that things will work out and find the best way forward that works for both of you.

-The best way to cope with negative feelings in a long-distance relationship is to express them to your partner.
-Also, take time to hear out your partner’s thoughts and concerns.
+The best way to cope with negative feelings in a long-distance relationship is to talk about them with your partner.
+Take time to hear your partner’s point of view as well as their thoughts, ideas and concerns.

 As long as you and your partner are ready to hear each other out and make an effort to resolve the issues, coping with a long-distance relationship won’t be a problem.